xtraspeed/whichlang/README.md

 # whichlang

-whichlang is a Python library for identifying the language of the given text
+whichlang is a Python library for identifying the language of the given text for Indian languages.

 ## Installation